-If either of the above is a concern for you, consider the Rugged Ridge Low Mount Snorkel Kit, above.
+If either of the above is a concern for you, consider the Rugged Ridge Low Mount Snorkel Kit be will talk about below.
 It’s the only product on our list that that’s modular, allowing drivers to quickly install a high-mounted snorkel when required, and to replace it with a low-profile air intake duct that won’t block the windshield, or lighting provisions when a more elevated air intake isn’t required.
 Its one of the best snorkels you can have.

 Professional Installation: Many snorkel kits require some light to moderate modification of your vehicle’s factory air intake system, body, and more.
 You may need to drill, cut, bend, or modify certain parts of your vehicle’s body, and this mean’s there’s a risk of damage.
 Also, proper installation of all couplers, mounts, and components is vital to the snorkel’s ability to keep water out of your engine.
 If you have any doubts about your ability to handle the install, consider having a professional off-road shop, or experienced installer, complete the work for you.
 A few dollars spent on high-quality installation may save you thousands in engine damage.